 The approach to climate scenario analysis is based on those prescribed by the Bank of England’s Climate Biennial Exploratory Scenario (CBES) (which in turn are based on the Network for Greening Financial System (NGFS).
 These provide estimates for a number of macroeconomic and physical risk inputs, such as CPI, risk free rates, equity index performance, fixed income spreads etc. so as to facilitate modelling for banks and insurers.

 - early action scenario targeting 1.8 C rise with an orderly transition,

-- and no additional action taken leading to 3.3C rise.
+- no additional action taken leading to 3.3C rise.

-Focusing on the asset modelling exercise undertaken by Scottish Widows, they have modelled asset level holdings data (as opposed to modelling at the index level) for each of the scenarios over the next thirty years with respect to the impact of climate risk.
-Scottish Widows have engaged Baringa for the actual modelling exercise.
-Results were generated of asset valuations in each of the three scenarios, and this allowed projections of the rankings of investment sectors by their sensitivity to climate risk in each of the three scenarios.
+Scottish Widows has modelled asset level holdings data (as opposed to modelling at the index level) for each of the scenarios over the next 30 years, engaging Baringa for the actual modelling exercise.
+Asset valuations under each of the three scenarios allow projections of the rankings of investment sectors by their sensitivity to climate risk in each of the three scenarios.

 Scottish Widow’s stewardship policy focuses on the following activities: